Fish and Fisheries

 Ancient, Historic, Modern Salmon DNA Analysis

-Researchers from Washington State University work to document the chronology of change in salmon DNA in relation to human impacts.
+Researchers from Washington State University worked to document the chronology of change in salmon DNA in relation to human impacts.

 Kuriyama, Peter, Principal Investigator